Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: System Model

 As mentioned previously, an important characteristic of a spectrum market is that radio spectrum is \textit{spatially reusable} subject to certain spatial interference constraints (see \cite{wirelessbook}).
 For example, a spectrum can be used by multiple SUs simultaneously if they are far enough apart and do not interfere with each other.
 This leads to a fundamental difference between the spectrum market and conventional markets: the same spectrum can be potentially sold to multiple SUs.~~~~~~~~

 In this work, we adopt a widely-used physical model to capture the interference relationships between SUs, namely, the \textit{protocol interference model} (see \cite{Gupta2000}).
 Under the protocol interference model, multiple SUs can use the same spectrum simultaneously without mutual interference, if and only if none of the SUs falls inside the interference ranges of others (e.g., they are sufficiently far away from each other).
 The network under a protocol interference model can usually be represented by a \textit{conflict graph}, with each vertex denoting an SU, and each edge indicating that two associated SUs fall inside the interference range of each other.
-Thus, any two SUs not connected by an edge (also called \textit{independent}) can use the same spectrum simultaneously, while any two connecting SUs cannot.
+Thus, any two SUs not connected by an edge (also called \textit{independent} users) can use the same spectrum simultaneously, while any two connecting SUs cannot.

-\yyy{Fig.~\ref{conflict-graph} illustrates the conflict graph representation for a network with 6 SUs, in which each dash circle denotes the interference range of the associated SU.
-In this example, SUs 1 and 2 are located in the interference ranges of each other, while SUs 1 and 3 are not.
-Thus, SUs 1 and 3 are independent of each other (and therefore can use the same spectrum simultaneously), while SUs 1 and 2 are not.
-Fig.~\ref{system-illu} also illustrates a similar conflict graph, where SUs 2, 6, and 8 are independent of each other, whereas SUs 1, 2, and 3 are not.}
+\yyy{Fig.~\ref{conflict-graph} illustrates the conflict graph representation for a network with 6 SUs, in which each dash circle denotes the interference range of the associated SU. {In this example, SUs 1 and 3 are independent of each other (and therefore can use the same spectrum simultaneously), while SUs 1 and 2 are not.} Fig.~\ref{system-illu} also illustrates a similar conflict graph, where SUs 2, 6, and 8 are independent of each other, whereas SUs 1, 2, and 3 are not.}

 \yyy{Let $ \G \triangleq (\V,\E)$ denote the graph consisting of all SUs (and the associated edges, similarly hereafter), where $\V \triangleq \M \bigcup \N $ is the set of vertices (SUs), and $\E \triangleq \{\mathtt{e}_{ij}\ |\ i,j\in \V \}$ is the set of edges.
 Let $\Gs \triangleq (\Vs,\Es)$ denote the \textit{spot market subgraph} consisting of all spot market users, and $\Gc \triangleq (\Vc,\Ec)$ denote the \textit{futures market subgraph} consisting of all contract users, that is, $\Vs \triangleq \M$, $\Vc \triangleq \N$, $\Es \triangleq \{\mathtt{e}_{ij}\in \E\ |\ i,j\in \M\}$, and $\Ec \triangleq \{\mathtt{e}_{ij}\in \E\ |\ i,j\in \N\}$.
 For presentation convenience, we further introduce the concept of side market.